Cheyne hedge fund eyes "golden period" for merger arbs

 While many recent deals have been cash rather than more complex share bids, Davies said such deals "can still have good rates of return ...especially if there are complex issues such as antitrust, unhappiness among the target shareholder base regarding the price etc. This last issue is frequently a concern in a recovering market".

-Cheyne's bets include a 2.39 percent stake in hedge fund administrator GlobeOp GO.L, which has received a bid from TPG Capital.
-Software firm SS&C Technologies (SSNC.O) has since said it is considering a possible cash offer.
+Cheyne's bets include a 2.39 percent stake in hedge fund administrator GlobeOp, which has received a bid from TPG Capital.
+Software firm SS&C Technologies has since said it is considering a possible cash offer.

 The European Event Driven fund, which Cheyne plans to close to new investors at $750 million, gained 20.5 percent in 2010, 2.7 percent last year and 1 percent in January, according to an investor letter seen by Reuters.